microcode/request-schema/README.md

 * method - Method type being called
 * data - Data being passed into the function
 * context - Context used in this call
-* resolve(response) - Call to resolve early (without calling function)
+* resolve(value) - Call to resolve early (without calling function)
 * reject(err) - Call to reject filter (same as throwing an error)
 * on_resolve(func) - Register a callback that runs after the function has successfully executed.
 Parameters are:
-  * data - Data returned from function
+  * result - Result returned from function
   * context - Context used in function

 Resolve callbacks execute in the order they are registered, and will execute even if a filters resolves early.
 If a callback throws an exception, the following functions will NOT be executed.

 Resolve callbacks may return a promise.

+### Results

+Calling a function will generate a `Result` (unless an error occurs).
+This result contains the resulting `value` and also a map of `meta` values as registered by the different filters.
+This allows you to decorate results, if you e.g. want to keep track of a specific action taken by a filter.

 ### Paths